Chivito1028/Final-Project_/README.md

   -make the layout for the code and make sure I can do the basics like making the car spin

 # Week 3
-- incoporate special featiures
+  -incoporate special features

 # Week 4
--Makse sure it all works as planned
+  -Make sure it all works as planned

 I inted to use Three.js and JavaScript